buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_VibrationIsolatorBaseQuantities.md

+# Qto_VibrationIsolatorBaseQuantities

 Base quantities that are common to the definition of all types of vibration isolators.
 <!-- end of short definition -->